 Using Counter Space

-Now that you have all this desk space on your DIY computer desk, think about what you are going to keep on that space to reduce the clutter.
+Now that you have all of this desk space on your DIY computer desk, think about what you are going to keep on that space to reduce the clutter.
 The things you use frequently, like pens, pencils, notepads should stay on the counter.
 Nice pens actually should be stored lying down.
 This helps the tips stay pointed and the ink will last longer.
 I love using drawers on desks to create space for things like pens and pencils.

 Paper can be stored in a desk organizer.
 Things like envelopes, stamps, and notepads can be stored in the drawers of your DIY computer desk.
 Keep them within arms reach, but they don’t need to stay on your desktop.